The Music Factory Label, February 2023

 BY M.V.
 SMITH

 Best known as the founder of Madison Park’s Music Factory music school, guitarist Ari Joshua also operates a label of the same name, steadily releasing choice cuts and album-length statements from his stockpile of genre-spanning studio collaborations with a murderer’s row of musical talent.
 The watchword is versatility.
 On his 2021 single, “Say Whatcha Wanna Say,” Joshua conjures Grant Green in a funky organ combo featuring saxophonist Skerik and Delvon Lamarr on B3, while “Contact,” a 2022 track featuring Joshua’s college classmates Robert Glasper and Jason Fraticelli on keyboards and bass respectively, transitions from the rhythmic propulsion of fusion-era Miles to looser Hendrix-influenced rock.
-Joshua has also developed alliances with luminaries from the jam band scene, partnering with Phish guitarist Trey Anastasio’s solo band on a series of recordings that range from Widespread Panic-style blues rock to tongue-in-cheek waltzes and off-kilter funk.
+Joshua has also developed alliances with luminaries from the jam band scene, partnering with Russ Lawton and Ray Paczkowski, members of Phish guitarist Trey Anastasio’s solo band, on a series of recordings that range from Widespread Panic-style blues rock to tongue-in-cheek waltzes and off-kilter funk.

 Thirty years ago, the trio of keyboardist John Medeski, drummer Billy Martin, and bassist Chris Wood were pioneers of a similarly eclectic inside-out mix, straddling the jazz and jam band worlds like no other group of their era.
 On Meeting of The Minds, Medeski and Martin join Joshua and his old friend Fraticelli in a sprawling, meditative improvisation whose full-stereo spaciousness (think washes of organ or bowed bass swirling from speaker to speaker) recalls Miles’s “He Loved Him Madly.”